-"M ✓ Goal Selection You figure out what you want to do: "I want to increase my confidence.
+A DESCRIPTION OF THE PARTY OF T ✓ G oal Selection You figure out what you want to do: "I want to increase my confidence.
 I am shy, and don't say anything during club meetings."
-A second s You make your plan and set deadlines: "To do that, I will do these things by these dates → ✓ Pursuit of Say at least one thing when something I care about is discussed at the next club meeting; Strategies Do not let fear of saying the wrong thing stop me from saying anything at all.
-Try to speak up during the business part of the next club meeting; and Do a presentation during Presentation Day in front of a group of people."
-1111 But if things do not work out as planned, you figure out other options: ✓ Shifting Gears "I missed the deadline to register for Presentation Day, so I am going to call and send an email to see if I can still present."
-"If that does not work, then I will do my presentation during the program part of the next club meeting, so I can still get practice speaking." ••••••
+Manage and a second sec You make your plan and set deadlines: "To do that, I will do these things by these dates ✓ Pursuit of Say at least one thing when something I care about is discussed at the next club meeting; Strategies Do not let fear of saying the wrong thing stop me from saying anything at all.
+Try to speak up during the business part of the next club meeting; and Do a presentation during Presentation Day in front of a group of people." • But if things do not work out as planned, you figure out other options: Shifting Goars "I missed the deadline to register for Presentation Day, so I am going to call and send an email to see if I can still present."
+"If that does not work, then I will do my presentation during the program part of the next club meeting, so I can still get practice speaking."